arnku/fake_news/README.md

 tokens_folder = 'tokens/'
 save_path = '50-50_split/'
 ```
-In addition to this, what is considered relaible or unreliable can be changed in 'label_dict'.
+In addition to this, what is considered reliable or unreliable can be changed in 'label_dict'.
 ```
 label_dict = {
     'bias': 'unreliable',